abhishek-singh77/next-blog/README.md

-The Live website is here <a href = "https://next-blog-abhishek-singh77.vercel.app/"> BlogApp</a>
+The Live website is here <a href = "https://next-blog-abhishek-singh77.vercel.app/" target=blank> BlogApp</a>

 # Next.js + Tailwind CSS Example